ritwiksharma049/nmma/doc/installation.md

 **Installing Anaconda3**

+First of all, we suggest you install [anaconda](https://docs.anaconda.com/anaconda/install/linux/), in order to avoid conflicts linked to different versions of pythons or pip.
 On your Linux/WSL terminal, run the following commands to install anaconda (replace 5.3.1 by the latest version):

 * $ wget https://repo.anaconda.com/archive/Anaconda3-5.3.1-Linux-x86_64.sh